 5) Billion-Dollar Molecule: The Quest for the Perfect Drug

-A great book on the history of Vertex, a Boston-based Biotech company employing over 2000 people.
+A great book on the history of Vertex, a Boston-based Biotech company, is employing over 2000 people.
 It introduces a new way of designing drugs, atom by atom.
 The company’s iconic founder, Joshua Boger, was the youngest professor at Harvard, young Senior Vice President at Merck & Co (MSD outside the US) and founded Vertex to start a better pharmaceutical industry.
-He did not succeed completely, but his story is worth reading, even if in my opinion,the book is a bit long and too detailed on the chemistry in some chapters.
+He did not succeed completely, but his story is worth reading, even if, in my opinion, the book is a bit long and too detailed on the chemistry in some chapters.

 6) The Annotated and Illustrated Double Helix

 Watson & Crick became worldwide science stars after they discovered the double-helix structure of the DNA.
 On a side note, there is a pub dedicated to them in Cambridge, the UK called The Eagles, where they first drafted the structure by drinking one (or perhaps a few) pale ales.
 They both received the Nobel Prize and opened the way to an entirely new scientific revolution.
 This book depicts how the discovery was made.